 Another genius, Leonardo di Vinci, was an extremely skilled painter, inventor, artist, scientist, engineer, architect, cartographer, anatomist, botanist and writer.
 He wasn’t just someone who dabbled in all of those fields, he actually mastered them all.
 Even if he had only painted The Mona Lisa and Last Supper, he still would have been a genius.

 Da Vinci grew up poor and had no formal training.
 This may have been a blessing because he was left to his own devices and didn’t have to rely on what the scholars said.
 He was self taught and studied what he found interesting.
-Da Vinci observed the world around him, and spent a lot of time outdoors studying nature, keeping detailed notes of everything.
+He observed the world around him, and spent a lot of time outdoors studying nature, keeping detailed notes of everything.
 He called himself a “disciple of experience” because he learned about life by observing it and experiencing it.

-Da Vinci came up with theories and constantly tested them, using scientific method before it was invented.
+He came up with theories and constantly tested them, using scientific method before it was invented.
 He was a creative genius who never wanted to copy anything someone else had done.
 As an inventor he came up with unique ideas like the anemometer (an instrument for measuring the speed of wind), a revolving bridge, which could quickly be packed up and moved, and scuba gear.

 Like most creative geniuses, he would work on multiple projects at the same time, or what psychologists call “diffused attention”.
 Creative geniuses tend to have a variety of interests and are easily bored.